Kawagoeshi Station: Station layout

 The station has two island platforms serving four tracks.
 The station building and entrance is located on the east side.
 A new footbridge providing lift access was added during fiscal 2010.

 Two storage tracks are located between the running lines north of the station for use by trains terminating at this station.
 On the west side of the station lies the Kawagoe maintenance depot, which is responsible for minor overhauls of Tojo Line rolling stock.

 Platforms

 Platform 2 is generally used for trains terminating at this station, and platform 3 is generally used for trains starting from this station.

 History

 The station first opened as Kawagoe-machi Station (川越町駅) on 1 May 1914 coinciding with the opening of the Tōjō Railway line from Ikebukuro.
 It was renamed Kawagoeshi Station on 1 December 1922.

 Through-running to and from Shibuya via the Tokyo Metro Fukutoshin Line commenced on 14 June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Kawagoeshi Station becoming "TJ-22".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Through running to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.